 The Tobacco Control Research Branch (TCRB) supports and conducts international tobacco control research on a variety of topics, such as understanding the use and characteristics of non-cigarette tobacco products, evaluating low-cost tobacco cessation interventions, and assessing the impact of tobacco control policies in distinct environments.
 TCRB also collaborates with a range of partners in building the evidence base needed to support global tobacco control and prevention.

-Driven by the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) , many countries are now adopting new and innovative tobacco control policies.
+Driven by the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) , many countries are adopting new and innovative tobacco control policies.
 However, these changes are being introduced in different ways and on different timelines, creating a large-scale “natural experiment” with unique opportunities for studying the impact of tobacco control interventions across different environments.
-Additionally, the global tobacco control environment is changing rapidly because of new technology and mass media channels, the introduction of new tobacco products, and economic and policy developments.
 While a large body of tobacco control research has been generated in high-income countries, this work is only partly applicable to the evolving social, economic, and cultural climate of many LMICs.
 Expanding tobacco control research and research capacity in LMICs is crucial to reducing tobacco use and cancer rates worldwide.
-Furthermore, research conducted in countries around the world can yield important insights for understanding tobacco use behaviors and the effectiveness of tobacco control interventions in the US.
+Furthermore, research conducted in countries around the world also yields important insights for understanding tobacco use behaviors and the effectiveness of tobacco control interventions in the US.

 News and Highlights

-NCI has supported tobacco control research grants in more than 40 countries around the world.
+Since 2000, NCI has supported tobacco control research grants in more than 50 countries around the world.
 Grants are awarded either to U.S. institutions collaborating with foreign partners or directly to a foreign institution.

 Currently active international tobacco control grants can be found in the international portfolio of the Division of Cancer Control and Population Sciences (DCCPS).